dynamiqs/dynamiqs/README.md

 **History**

 Development started in early 2023, the library was originally based on PyTorch with homemade solvers and gradient methods.
-It was completely rewritten in JAX in early 2024 for performance reasons.
+It was completely rewritten in JAX in early 2024 for performance.

-**Media**

-We attended a few conferences to present dynamiqs:

-- We had the opportunity to give a lightning talk at the PyTorch Conference 2023 in San Francisco, see the recording [on YouTube](https://www.youtube.com/watch?v=4vJdetGDyvE).
-- We have a two-part talk at the APS March Meeting 2024 in Minneapolis, see [session F48](https://meetings.aps.org/Meeting/MAR24/Session/F48): *Optimizing transmon readout with dynamiqs, a library for GPU-accelerated and differentiable quantum simulations*.

 ## Let's talk!